 Our company is primarily involved in the architectural cladding of exterior buildings for both commercial and high-end domestic applications.
 Our core products are Nu Wall® aluminium cladding, ALUCOBOND® and related composite panels.
 We also tackle exclusive designs, like back-ventilated European systems that incorporate the use of tiles, stone and timber.
-At a local level we supply and install and interstate and we have a thriving supply business for Nu Wall®, an innovative cladding product range designed and produced in New Zealand. .
+At a local level we supply and install all forms of cladding.
+Interstate, we have a thriving supply business for Nu Wall®, an innovative cladding product range designed and produced in New Zealand. .

 Cladding Systems have driven a number of innovations to the substructure that have allowed the company to deliver construction savings and the ability to achieve more complicated designs, employing the use of specialised lightweight framing.